-- Without prejudice to Article 11, contracting authorities from different Member States may act jointly in the award of public contracts by using one of the means described in this Article. - Member States shall not prohibit their contracting authorities from using centralised purchasing activities offered by central purchasing bodies established in another Member State.
+1. Without prejudice to Article 11, contracting authorities from different Member States may act jointly in the award of public contracts by using one of the means described in this Article.

+Member States shall not prohibit their contracting authorities from using centralised purchasing activities offered by central purchasing bodies established in another Member State, even where the Member States have stipulated that recourse must be had to a specific central purchasing body pursuant to the third subparagraph of Article 35(1).

-In respect of centralised purchasing activities offered by a central purchasing body established in another Member State than the contracting authority, Member States may, however, specify whether their contracting authorities may use the centralised purchasing activities as defined in point a or point b of Article 2(16) or all of these.
-[Moved from Art.
-35(2)]
+In respect of centralised purchasing activities offered by a central purchasing body established in another Member State than the contracting authority, Member States may, however, choose to specify that their contracting authorities may only use the centralised purchasing activities as defined in either point a or in point b of Article 2(16) [...].

-A central purchasing body may not, for the sole reason of its origin, prevent that a contracting authority from another Member State purchases from it or prevent that the contracting authority uses contracts awarded by the central purchasing body, dynamic purchasing systems operated by the central purchasing body or, to the extent set out in Article 31(2) second subparagraph, that the contracting authority uses a framework agreement concluded by the central purchasing body.
+A central purchasing body may not, for the sole reason of its origin, prevent that a contracting authority from another Member State purchases from it or prevent that the contracting authority uses contracts awarded by the central purchasing body, uses dynamic purchasing systems operated by the central purchasing body or, to the extent set out in Article 31(2) second subparagraph, that the contracting authority uses a framework agreement concluded by the central purchasing body.

 2a.
-The provision of the centralised purchasing activities as defined in point a and b of Article 2(16) by a central purchasing body located in another Member State [...] shall be conducted in accordance with the national provisions of the Member State where the central purchasing body is located.
+The provision of the centralised purchasing activities as defined in point a and b of Article 2(16) by a central purchasing body located in another Member State shall be conducted in accordance with the national provisions of the Member State where the central purchasing body is located.